nix-community/pypi2nix/README.rst

 =======================================================

-``pypi2nix`` is a command line tool that generates `Nix expressions`_ from different python specific sources (``requirements.txt``, ``buildout.cfg``, ...).
+``pypi2nix`` is a command line tool that generates `Nix expressions`_ from different Python specific sources (``requirements.txt``, ``buildout.cfg``,
+\...).
+This is useful for:

+- Building a Nix derivation for a program written in Python as part of packaging it.

+- Setting up a development environment to hack on a program written in Python.

     The only way we can fix bugs with pypi2nix is if you report them.
 Please create an issue if you discover problems.

 ``pypi2nix`` will (until further notice) only work with latest *unstable* channel.
-This is due to ongoing changes in python infrastructure happening in nixpkgs.
+This is due to ongoing changes in Python infrastructure happening in Nixpkgs.

+The `Nixpkgs manual section about Python
+<https://nixos.org/nixpkgs/manual/#python>`_ makes good reading if you
+haven't seen it already.

 .. contents::